nafizh/NeuBI/README.md

 #### Installation

-Installation of NeuBI is pretty much straight forward.
+Installation of NeuBI is pretty straight forward.
 You only need python 3.6.
 The software has only been tested for python 3.6 on a linux machine.

 First, download this repository.
 Then run the following commands